Suggester/Documentation/community-programs.md

 ### 🌐 Translating Suggester

 Hallo!
 Bonjour!
 Buenos dias!
 If you are interested in helping translate Suggester, you will need to be a part of our translation team!
 If you are not yet part of it, hit us up in our [support server](https://discord.gg/G5pEdUp) and we'll get you started!
 When you're done accepting our party invite, head over to `#community-programs` where you'll find more information.
 Translations are handled using a super cool bot which provides an interactive way to translate everything.
-If you're fluent in the langauge, can understand the system and how it works, and have a basic understanding of english, you're suited for our Translation Team!
+If you're fluent in the language, can understand the system and how it works, and have a basic understanding of english, you're suited for our Translation Team!

 ### 🐛 Hunting Bugs